-There are eight foundation subjects; Science, Design Technology, Computing, History, Geography, P.E., Art and Design and Music.
+There are eight foundation subjects; Design Technology, Computing, History, Geography, P.E., Art and Design and Music.
 We also teach French as our Modern Foreign Language in KS2.
 Spanish Lessons are offered to all as an after school club.
 Our approach to these subjects is outlined below.
 You will also find information below on Personal And Social Education.

 Design Technology is met within a cross-curricular approach in which we aim to develop the children’s skills as they progress.

 Design Technology involves the investigation of a need and the skills of planning, making and evaluating to realise it practically.
 DT is taught using a wide range of media, e.g. clay, textiles, wood, paper and construction materials.